vaeth/calc-extension/README.md

 A WebExtension: Calculate values of mathematical expressions

+The extension is supposed to be useful for everybody quickly needing brief or mid-long calculations: in daily “browser” life, as a mathematician, or as a programmer - there is support for all needs.
+Since version 2.0, quite some usability features have been added to support more lengthy sessions (saving, exporting to Clipboard, etc).

+The original motivation was to experiment with a Pratt parser.
+Thus, although currently only “simple” formulas of javascript type are implemented, it would be relatively easy to extend it to a full-blown programming language.
+(Readers interested in the parser implementation can check data/js/parser.js).

 After installing __calc-extension__, it can be used as follows.

 Click the __calc-extension__ symbol `1+2` or the link on the options page.
 Then a page opens where you can enter a formula (see below) which will be calculated when you press the solver button (`↪`).
+(There is an option to use the enter key instead if you prefer.)
-The result is shown and copied to the clipboard.
-Then you can enter the next formula.
+The result is then shown and copied to the clipboard, and you can enter the next formula.
+You can also go back to an earlier entered formula and “recalculate” it (e.g. after you modified some variables).
-The page also contains buttons to store/restore sessions, to copy a whole session to the clipboard, etc.
+To remove a formula from your list, simply remove the main formula text and press the solver button.

 A simple formula is a usual mathematical expression which consists of numbers, the usual operators `+` `-` `*` `/` and braces `(` `)`.